swarajaalla/infy_sb_bragboard/README.md

-# Infy SB BragBoard – Group B
+# Infy SB BragBoard – Group D

 ## Project Overview
 BragBoard is an internal employee recognition platform where users can post shout-outs to appreciate colleagues across departments.